Skip to main content

 A fairway wood is a lower-lofted, larger-headed club (commonly a 3-, 5-, or 7-wood) designed to be hit off the turf as well as a tee, covering long-distance shots between the driver and hybrids or long irons.

 Fairway woods sit in a bag between the driver and the hybrids or long irons, covering the long-distance range for shots played from the fairway, rough, or tee.
-They are numbered by loft in roughly the same way as irons — a 3-wood is typically 15° to 18° of loft, a 5-wood around 18° to 21°, and a 7-wood around 21° to 24° — with lower numbers hitting the ball lower and farther, and higher numbers hitting it higher and shorter but generally easier to launch.
+They are numbered by loft in roughly the same way as irons.
+This means a 3-wood is typically 15° to 18° of loft, a 5-wood around 18° to 21°.
+A 7-wood around 21° to 24°.
+This means with lower numbers hitting the ball lower and farther, and higher numbers hitting it higher and shorter but generally easier to launch.

-Unlike a driver, which is built almost exclusively for tee shots, a fairway wood's shallower face and more compact head are designed to perform well struck directly off the turf, which requires a different sole design and center of gravity than a driver optimized for a teed ball.
-This is why a driver is a poor substitute for a 3-wood on a tight par-5 second shot, even though the two clubs look similar — the driver's design assumes the ball is elevated on a tee.
+Unlike a driver.
+This is built almost exclusively for tee shots, a fairway wood's shallower face and more compact head are designed to perform well struck directly off the turf.
+This requires a different sole design and center of gravity than a driver optimized for a teed ball.
+This is why a driver is a poor substitute for a 3-wood on a tight par-5 second shot, even though the two clubs look similar.
+This means the driver's design assumes the ball is elevated on a tee.

 A player struggling to find the fairway with their driver off a tight tee box switches to a 3-wood for more accuracy, accepting a shorter distance for a much higher rate of solid contact.